Metimol1/VisionCraft/README.md

 ## Introduction

 The VisionCraft API documentation is designed for users who wish to interact with the API for image generation.
 This documentation will provide you with a comprehensive overview of the functionality and usage guidelines of the API.

-## Functional testing

-If you want to try how well my API generates images, then go to the [official site](https://visioncraft.vercel.app).
-There you can try all the models available in the API.

 ## Obtaining an API Key